pmndrs/react-three-fiber/README.md

 #### Controls

-All controls have damping enabled by default, they manage their own updates, remove themselves on unmount, are compatible with the `invalidateFrameloop`.
+All controls have damping enabled by default, they manage their own updates, remove themselves on unmount, are compatible with the `invalidateFrameloop` canvas-flag.

 - [x] `<OrbitControls />`
 - [x] `<MapControls />`